Bishop and Laplacian Comparison Theorems on Three Dimensional Contact Subriemannian Manifolds with Symmetry: Subriemannian Geometry

 \section{Subriemannian Geometry}

 In this section, we recall various notions in subriemannian geometry needed in this paper.
 A subriemannian manifold is a triple $(M,\Delta,g)$, where $M$ is a smooth manifold, $\Delta$ is a distribution (a vector subbundle of the tangent bundle of $M$), and $g$ is a fibrewise inner product defined on the distribution $\Delta$.
 The inner product $g$ is also called a subriemannian metric.
 An absolutely continuous curve $\gamma:[0,1]\to M$ on the manifold $M$ is called horizontal if it is almost everywhere tangent to the distribution $\Delta$.
+We can use the inner product $g$ to define the length $l(\gamma)$ of a horizontal curve $\gamma$ by

 The distribution $\Delta$ is called bracket-generating if vector fields contained in $\Delta$ together with their iterated Lie brackets span the whole tangent bundle.
 More precisely, let $\Delta_1$ and $\Delta_2$ be two distributions on a manifold $M$, and let $\mathfrak X(\Delta_i)$ be the space of all vector fields contained in the distribution $\Delta_i$.
 Let $[\Delta_1,\Delta_2]$ be the distribution defined by

 We define inductively the following distributions: $[\Delta,\Delta]=\Delta^2$ and $\Delta^k=[\Delta,\Delta^{k-1}]$.
 A distribution $\Delta$ is called bracket generating if $\Delta^k=TM$ for some $k$.
 Under the bracket generating assumption, we have the following famous Chow-Rashevskii Theorem (see \cite{Mo} for a proof):